 Analysis: The property is located within the Agricultural Preserve (AP) district, which allows wineries, and accessory uses are permitted upon approval of a conditional use permit.
-As discussed in the above special circumstances finding, the approval of this variance from the 600' setback requirement from State Highway 29, will allow the applicant to minimize the disturbance to their property through confinement of the development within the existing developed area, and not increasing the developed area of the property via removal of vineyards, while at the same time allowing the applicant to mitigate any potential adverse visual impacts through providing a "Living Wall" of vines on the sides of the winery building visible to the state highway and northerly property owner.
-There is an orchard on the southerly side of the proposed winery building.
+As discussed in the above special circumstances finding, the approval of this variance from the 600' setback requirement from State Highway 29, will allow the applicant to minimize the disturbance to their property through confinement of the development within the existing developed areas, and will not significantly increase the developed area of the property via removal of vineyards, while at the same time allowing the applicant to mitigate any potential adverse visual impacts through providing a "living wall" of vines on the sides of the winery building visible to the state highway and northerly property owner.
+The winery will not be visible to the southerly residence because of the existing development and orchards.

 Authorization of this variance moves a portion of the existing entitlements from one area to another, thus reducing the overall area to be developed.
-The grant of this variance will not confer a special privilege to the applicant, as the Commission has previously granted variances to allow the construction of wineries, including accessory facilities, within roadway setbacks on properties with the same zoning and substantially similar property characteristics.
-Additionally, the grant of this variance would not confer a special privilege as the subject parcel has already been developed with permitted commercial and residential farming activities within the 600' setback requirements and now the applicant wants to only expand development within previously disturbed area and coordinate the winery operations with the commercial farming activities.
+The grant of this variance will not confer a special privilege to the applicant since the property has existing mature trees along the frontage of the property, providing natural screening of the proposed winery from the State Highway, and conditions have been placed on the project requiring that these trees be maintained to provide continued screening.
+Further, the granting of this variance would not confer a special privilege as the Commission has previously granted variances to allow the construction of wineries, including accessory facilities, within roadway setbacks on properties with the same zoning and substantially similar property characteristics.
+Additionally, the grant of this variance would not confer a special privilege as the subject parcel has already been developed with permitted commercial and residential farming activities within previously disturbed area and coordinate the winery operations with the commercial farming activities.